 These loans are available to finance a used or new manufactured home, along with repairing, altering, or improving one.

 You can get these loans from lenders even when you aren’t planning to buy the land that your manufactured home is located on.
-A home can be in a home park or manufactured home community.
+A home can be in a mobile home park in Cedar Springs, MI or manufactured home community.

 However, there is a maximum loan amount, depending on your unit: